Find your place on campus

 International Student Assembly

-The primary focus of the Latinx Student Assembly is to foster pride in their incredibly diverse and nuanced culture by bringing together students of the heritage, in order to amplify and support the needs of the Latinx student population.
+The primary focus of the Latine Student Assembly is to foster pride in their incredibly diverse and nuanced culture by bringing together students of the heritage, in order to amplify and support the needs of the Latine student population.
 In addition, LSA continues to educated the larger student body and are committed to reimagining the role that USC plays in its surrounding community.
+Follow us on Instagram!

 Native American Student Assembly

-The mission of the Native American Student Assembly is to voice the concerns and needs of the Native American student body at USC, as well as provide Native American, American Indian, and non-native students the opportunity to connect and empower one another academically and socially.
-We host various types of events with the goal being the academic, pre-professional, cultural, social, and political self-realization of the University of Southern California’s Native students as individuals and as a student community.
+The Native American Student Assembly is a non-profit umbrella group for Native American/American Indian student organizations at USC.
+As the only Native American programming entity on campus, our mission is to voice the concerns and needs of the Native American student body at USC, as well as provide Native American, American Indian, and non-native students the opportunity to connect and empower one another.
+Follow us on Instagram!

 Political Student Assembly